 - Visualization.
-This is an approach I have learned from the ancient Hebrew Scriptures and in particular the story of Abraham.
+This is an approach I have learned from the ancient Hebrew story of Abraham.

-The story goes that the Almighty promises to Abraham descendants too numerous to count at a point in his life when he and his wife could not naturally conceive.
-To help Abraham believe and take hold of the promise the Almighty gives Abraham two visuals that impress upon his mind and remain with him until the promise is manifested many years later.
+The story goes that the Almighty promises Abraham descendants too numerous to count – and at a point in his life when he and his wife could not naturally conceive.
+To help Abraham take hold of the promise the Almighty impresses two images on Abraham’s mind – images which remain with him until the promise manifests many years later.

 Abraham is shown the stars of the sky and grains of sand on the seashore.
 And the Almighty speaks the words, “So shall your offspring be.”
-Abraham’s task is to see, imagine, believe and ultimately witness the manifestation of children and descendants.
+Abraham’s task is to keep his mind immersed in those images until he witnesses the manifestation of them as children and descendants.
 Which is exactly what happened.
 Today’s Jewish and Arabic peoples all look to this man Abraham as their ancestor.

-For Abraham and his wife Sarah the manifestation waited quite a few years and in the intervening years it would have been vital for Abraham to be able to shift his attention away from the mirror, and onto a visual, whether actual or imagined, which re-evoked the excitement and motivation of the divine promise planted in him.
+Abraham and his wife Sarah had to wait many years before they saw the manifestation of those images.
+In the many years that intervened it would have been vital for Abraham to be able to shift his attention away from the mirror, and onto an image or a sight that would re-evoke the excitement and motivation of the divine promise already planted in him.

-When we need healing physical pain and anxiety often draw our attention again and again to the problem.
-In that way our consciousness can settle there and pull us into a state of funk and discouragement.
-The act of visualizing the desired outcome is a way of shifting consciousness from the problem to the outcome and attracting our physical and emotional aspects to that place of resolution.
+When we need healing, physical pain and anxiety often draw our attention again and again to the problem.
+If we are not deliberate about it our consciousness can settle there and pull us into a state of funk and discouragement.
+The act of visualizing the desired outcome is a way of deliberately shifting our consciousness from the problem to the resolution.